kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/k8s/timescaleDB_lab2.md

 Here is the explanation of each component:

-  * **storageClassName:** manual specifies the StorageClass for this PersistentVolume.
+  **storageClassName:** manual specifies the StorageClass for this PersistentVolume.
 The StorageClass named “manual” indicates that provisioning of the storage is done manually.

-  * **Capacity** specifies the desired capacity of the PersistentVolume.
+  **Capacity** specifies the desired capacity of the PersistentVolume.

-  * **accessModes** defines the access modes that the PersistentVolume supports.
+  **accessModes:** defines the access modes that the PersistentVolume supports.
 In this case, it is set to ReadWriteMany, allowing multiple Pods to read and write to the volume simultaneously.

-  * **hostPath** is the volume type created directly on the node’s filesystem.
+  **hostPath:** is the volume type created directly on the node’s filesystem.
 It is a directory on the host machine’s filesystem (path: “/data/postgresql”) that will be used as the storage location for the PersistentVolume.
 This path refers to a location on the host where the data for the PersistentVolume will be stored.

 Save the file, then apply the above configuration to the Kubernetes.